 But the isthmus is not the only area of flat land on Macquarie Island.
 A plateau runs for most of the island’s length, along the top of the uplifted rocky mass.
 Dropping down in sudden steep terraces and gullies to the beaches below, the plateau is dotted with numerous lakes and ponds, providing a very different habitat to the coastal fringe.
 The Macquarie Island Geoconservation Strategy 2014 describes the faulting process and its role in creating the islands lakes and landscape in more detail.

 While there are no rivers on Macquarie Island, gullies, small creeks and drainage lines are formed both by faulting and erosion from the almost constant rain and wind.
 With high rainfall and low evaporation rates, this abundance of freshwater feeds more than 26 documented lakes and ponds on the island.
 There are multitudes of drainage lines flowing down the steep slopes of the island plateau to the ocean below, some forming lakes and ponds in the water-logged peats of the coastal terraces that step down towards the shore.
 On the plateau itself there are numerous small creeks and gullies flowing into depressions in the peat, forming ponds and small lakes.
 Alongside the peat lakes, lakes and ponds formed by faulting dot the plateau.
 These are created when faulting dams an established watercourse, or creates a depression which is then filled with run-off from the surrounding area.
 Most of the smaller lakes and ponds on the island are quite shallow, but the larger ones can reach a depth of more than 30 meters.
 Prion Lake has been measured to a depth of 32 meters, with Waterfall Lake not far behind at 25 m deep (Selkirk et al., 1990).
 There is one established aquatic plant in the lakes and ponds of the island, Myriophyllum triphyllum, sedges and some herb species thrive in the surrounding wet and boggy areas.
 The lakes and ponds all host a range of freshwater algae and mosses, which support invertebrates including copepods, flatworms, nematodes and insect larvae.
 It would be fascinating to visit one of the lakes on the island, but tourists are not permitted on the plateau.
-If the opportunity arises, I plan to ask if any of the rangers have experience of the lakes, and can tell me what they’re like.

 In addition to the links in this article, two essential sources were: